phan/phan/README.md

 # Online Demo

-**This is experimental, and requires an up to date version of Firefox/Chrome and at least 4GB of free RAM.** (this is a 10MB download)
+**This requires an up to date version of Firefox/Chrome and at least 4 GB of free RAM.** (this is a 10 MB download)

 [Run Phan entirely in your browser](https://phan.github.io/demo/).